slaskk/slaskk/README.md

 I like building things and figuring out how stuff works under the hood.<br/>
 Most of my time goes into side projects, tools, and random scripts.<br/>
-I'm always picking up something new — right now it's [add what you're learning].<br/>
+I'm always picking up something new, right now it's [add what you're learning].<br/>
 I work across Windows and Linux, whatever the project needs.

 </div>